"Beautiful Dreamer" (1960)

 Beautiful dreamer, wake unto me, Starlight and dewdrops are waiting for thee; Sounds of the rude world heard in the day, Lulled by the moonlight have all passed away.

 Lafferty uses small, precisionist touches even as he depicts Stephen as a sterile agent.
-Stephen does have a taste for the direct and living thing, and Lafferty gives us examples of the art and music he appreciates: the Cimmaron Valley Boys, the annual Okeene Rattlesnake Roundup, which fascinates him and possesses the “logic of lightning.”
+Stephen does have a taste for the direct and living thing, and Lafferty gives us examples of the art and music Stephen appreciates: the Cimmaron Valley Boys, the annual Okeene Rattlesnake Roundup, which fascinates him and possesses the “logic of lightning.”

 That last bit is one of my favorite moments in the story.
-Quantifying Vivian’s arrival as an acoustic is funny in a clever way that has far less Lafferty humor than most of his short fiction.

-It is a patently allegorical story pretending to be a ghost story, though you can read it just as a ghost story if that is what you want in your early Lafferty.
-Allegorically, there’s a subtle implication that Stephen has “killed” Vivian—not literally, of course, but by being temporarily extinguished by what Stephen represents.
-At a wide angle, the story attacks this as Modernity trying to barricade itself against.
-Significantly, regarding this, is that Stephen is, in some sense, a failed Neo-Thomist.
-He goes to the Neo-Thomist club, and one can imagine him as the kind of Neo-Thomist who wants to explain how miracles are possible without violating natural laws, God acting through or above natural causes, and then becoming less open to them.
-Stephen might accept the Neo-Thomist formalization of obediential potency in theory, but is unprepared when he encounters it directly.
+At a wide angle, the story attacks this as Modernity trying to barricade itself against Mystery.
+Significantly, regarding this, Stephen is, in some sense, a failed Neo-Thomist.
+He goes to the Neo-Thomist club, and one can imagine him as a 1950s Neo-Thomist who wants to explain how miracles are possible without violating natural laws, God acting through or above natural causes, with the result that Stephen becomes less open to the miraculous.
+Stephen might accept the Neo-Thomist formalization of obediential potency in theory, but is unprepared when he faces it.
+He has the philosopher’s key to logic, the Aristotle in St. Thomas, but he misses the mystical St. Thomas.
+There is nothing in Stephen of Thomas who writes, “All that I have written seems to me like straw compared with what has now been revealed to me.”

 “But we do not know if it is actually true, do we?”
 “No, we do not.
 But we turn that ‘no’ into a ‘yes’ by careful credulity.
 The world is built on such a system of credulities and we have no wish to pull it down.
 Now then, this is what happened, and there is no alternative.”

-A system of careful credulities is Lafferty’s lancing wit.
-Careful—the euphemism.
-Credulity: belief with its knees sawn off, belief less useful than warmed-over varieties of William James.
-That system, the doctor thinks, is the system of modern myths that holds reality together.
-This is not a story about a dead woman but about a spiritually dead man.
-What a huge mistake to read "Beautiful Dreamer" as though it were about something irrational intruding, as if it were only about a ghost, when it bears on the rejection of beauty, life, spirit, grace, and the screaming panic that comes to a man when he realizes he is defenseless when any of it really appears.
-I think it overlooks Lafferty’s genius just as it no doubt was when first read in the illustrious pages of Spook.
+What a huge mistake to read "Beautiful Dreamer" as though it were about something irrational intruding, as if it were just a spooky tale, when it bears on the rejection of beauty, life, spirit, grace, and the screaming panic that comes to a man when he knows he is defenseless when any of it really appears.
+I think it overlooks Lafferty’s genius, just as it was undoubtedly overlooked when first read in the illustrious pages of Shock: The Magazine of Terrifying Tales.

 “You’re dead!
 You’ve got to believe that you’re dead!”